Buddha footprints, lions made of rock and orphaned elephants in magical Sri Lanka

 Lonely Planet named Sri Lanka as the number one country to visit in 2013 and this teardrop-shaped island republic just off the south coast of India is fast emerging as one of the planet's best-value destinations.
 The country enjoyed it's millionth tourist in a year in 2012 - a 17 per cent leap over the year before.

-Since the end of the civil war in 2009, Sri Lanka has been enjoying increasing numbers of tourists attracted by the country’s rich cultural heritage, outstanding natural beauty, ancient cities and golden palm tree-fringed beaches.
 The Portuguese first arrived here in 1604 and their influence is obvious, particularly in Negombo, also known as ‘Little Rome,’ one of the island's Catholic strongholds.

 Traditional catamarans and other fishing boats line the shores of this lively fishing town which also features the 80-mile long Hamilton canal later built by the Dutch for the transportation of cinnamon.